Posted by Debbi Kuhne on Wed, Mar 09, 2011 @ 01:36 PM

 So, we suggest you beef up the information you enter and hopefully you will avoid the New Sheriff.

-hilda solis, OSHA"There's a New Sheriff in Town"was the statement made by Secretary of Labor Hilda Solis as she commented on the new commitment to worker safety and health.
+"There's a New Sheriff in Town"was the statement made by Secretary of Labor Hilda Solis as she commented on the new commitment to worker safety and health.
 OSHA is increasing its emphasis on enforcement, proposing new changes and employers better get on board or be prepared to pay the fines!

-The first step we have seen is the increased activity on reviewing contractor’sosha300 log OSHA logs.
+The first step we have seen is the increased activity on reviewing contractor’s OSHA logs.
 If the recordkeeping isn’t being done properly they aren’t hesitating to enforce fines.
 Unfortunately just following the directions on the OSHA site isn’t necessarily fulfilling the requirements, at least not in the eyes of the inspectors.

 OSHA has proposed ergonomic recordkeeping requirements (yes, again).
 The proposal is to add the MSD injury column, as they attempted to once before.
 However, this time if the proposal goes through and you have an MSD injury on your log you had better also have a company ergonomics program in place as this will likely be a requirement.
 Without the ergonomics program where one is determined to be needed, employers may face “serious” or “willful” citations.
 No final decision has been made on this change to recordkeeping requirements but we suspect it’ll be coming in the first quarter of 2011.